supabase/supabase/examples/edge-functions/supabase/functions/slack-bot-mention/slack-bot-mention.md

-import Layout from '~/layouts/DefaultGuideLayout'

-export const meta = {
-  id: 'slack-bot-mention',
-  title: 'Slack Bot Mention Edge Function',
+# Slack Bot Mention Edge Function
-  description: 'An edge function for processing Slack bot mentions.', }

 The Slack Bot Mention Edge Function allows you to process mentions in Slack and respond accordingly.